-Please note: students applying for Further Mathematics must also apply for
+(A*-A).
+Please note: students studying AS Further Mathematics must also study AS

 You will be assessed with two exams at the end of year one for the AS qualification, and three exams at the end of year two.
 Each exam will be externally set and contain elements from the pure and applied sections of the course.